pratima-personal/monte-carlo/README.md

 Git repository containing c++ code for performing Markov Chain Monte Carlo simulations.
-Used for research purposes to investigate a interactions in a coarse-grained description of ligand molecules on nanoparticle surfaces.
+Used for research purposes to investigate interactions in a coarse-grained description of ligand molecules on nanoparticle surfaces.